thomasvrussell/snail/README.rst

 Publications use our method
 -----------

-- *SN2018agk: A prototypical Type Ia Supernova with a smooth power-law rise in Kepler (K2) (Qinan Wang, Armin Rest, et al., 2021, ApJ)*.
+- *SN2018agk: A prototypical Type Ia Supernova with a smooth power-law rise in Kepler (K2) (Qinan Wang, et al., 2021, ApJ)*.

 Todo list
 -----------